anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Experience keeps a dear school, but fools will learn in no other.
+Quote: How many cares one loses when one decides not to be something but to be someone.

-By: Benjamin Franklin
+By: Coco Chanel